WSU-kduncan/cicd-3120-mhayslett16/README.md

 - Next we'll install a special version of webhook that will work with Go.
 DO this with the command "go install github.com/adnanh/webhook@latest".
 - Next, to make webhook run as a service, we'll need to make another file using the command "sudo touch /etc/systemd/system/webhook.service".
 Use vim to edit this file to look like the webhook-service-file I included (But don't include the comments).
 - Then you can enable the service by using "sudo systemctl enable webhook.service".
 No issues occurred on my attempt so I could start the service using "sudo systemctl start webhook.service".
--Before I started mine I ran the command "/home/ubuntu/go/bin/webhook -hooks redeploy.json -verbose" to view the logs, and went to "35.170.220.160:9000/hooks/redeploy" to test to see if my webhook was listening on the port.
+-Before I started mine I ran the command "sudo /home/ubuntu/go/bin/webhook -hooks redeploy.json -verbose" to view the logs, and went to "52.204.41.89:9000/hooks/redeploy" to test to see if my webhook was listening on the port.
 It returned an error message since this wasn't the full address, but it meant the hook was at least listening.
-- Going to "35.170.220.160:9000/hooks/redeploy-webhook", which is the correct URL, gave us a blank page.
+- Going to "52.204.41.89:9000/hooks/redeploy-webhook", which is the correct URL, gave us a blank page.
-- With more configuration we could've had this page display our html file, but that was as far as I got before things went bad.
+- Going to "52.204.41.89:8080" will display our index.html page

 Setting up a notifier in GitHub or Dockerhub
 - I didn't get this far :')